andrewcooke/pytyp/pytyp.rst

 ~~~~~~~~~~~

 Many terms used to discuss types have meanings related to the verification of
 program properties.
-In this paper I am addressing a different subject [#]_.
+In this paper I am addressing a different subject.
+This
-This means that I will often use the word "type" in a poorly defined way.
+means that I will often use the word "type" in a poorly defined way.
+When I
-When I need more precision I will use "(static) type system" (about which one
+need more precision I will use "(static) type system" (about which one can
-can reliably reason without executing code), "type specification" (metadata
+reliably reason without executing code), "type specification" (metadata using
-using ABCs to describe Python classes), and "duck types" (a model of runtime
+ABCs to describe Python data), and "duck types" (a model of runtime behaviour
-behaviour using available attributes).
+using available attributes).

-.. [#] Although, in the section `A Little Formality`_, I discuss how type
-   systems can guide type specifications.

 Current Status
 --------------